kwabenasapong/openpldoc/manual/source/faq.rst

 MP3's and other audio formats don't work
 ----------------------------------------

-This is a known issue on some systems, including some XP machines, and we have no solution at the moment.
+This is a known issue on some systems, and we have no solution at the moment.

 Videos can be slow or pixelated.
 Background Videos are very slow
 ----------------------------------------------------------------